BOTANICAL NAME: mentha arvensis (AKA true mint or cornmint)

-BOTANICAL NAME: mentha piperita (mix of spearmint and arvensis)
+BOTANICAL NAME: mentha piperita (produced by crossing the spearmint and arvensis plants)

 PARTS USED: whole plant